Murder of Lord Darnley: Trials and convictions

-William Powrie had made a statement in June, which describes how he and his companions carried the powder to the King's Lodging.
+William Powrie had made a statement in June, which describes how he and his companions, including James Ormiston, carried the powder to the King's Lodging.
 He included the detail that as they were carrying the empty chests back up Blackfriar's Wynd, they saw the Queen and her party, "going before thame with lit torches."
 Thomas Nelson, a servant in Darnley's bedchamber noted that it was first thought they would go to stay at Craigmillar Castle, then the Duke's Lodging at Kirk o' Field.
 When they arrived at the Provost's Lodging, Mary made her servant Servais de Condé provide hangings for the chamber and a new black velvet bed.
 Robert Balfour, the owner, gave Nelson the keys, except those of the door in the cellar which exited south through the town wall.
 After a couple of nights the Queen had the black bed replaced with an old purple one, because bath water might spoil the new bed, and she put a green bed for herself in a lower (laich) chamber.
 George Buchanan argued in the "Book of Articles" and his History of Scotland published in 1582, that this substitution for the new bed proved Mary's involvement in the murder.

 The French valet, Nicolas Hubert, called Paris, said that Bothwell came to the lodging with Mary, and making the excuse that he needed the toilet, took Paris aside and asked him for the keys.
 Paris explained that it was not his role to hold the keys.
 Bothwell told him of his plans.
 Paris was troubled by the conversation, and went to pace up and down in St Giles Kirk.
 Fearful of the conspiracy he considered taking ship at Leith.
 In his second interrogation Paris named Captain Blackadder, who had already been executed.
 Paris was executed on 16 August 1567.